lyrana/MSIgnite2019TSIHOL/README.md

 ![Model Tab](media/modelPane.PNG)

 2. Next we will update the DefaulType and create a categorical variable.
-Categorical variables allow you to map a discrete value recieved in an event payload to a specific category label.
+Categorical variables allow you to map a discrete value received in an event payload to a specific category label.
 This enables you to give greater meaning or context to your streaming data, and to ask questions such as "over the past interval, what was the count for a specific category?"
 Soon you'll be leveraging other Azure services to build an anomaly detection pipeline.
-ContosoArtShipping ships high-value, original, or highly sentimenal artwork, and their trucks have climate controlled environments.
+ContosoArtShipping ships high-value, original, or highly sentimental artwork, and their trucks have climate-controlled environments.
 Given the delicate nature of art, significant variations in temperature could cause mild to severe damage, and thus operators want to be alerted to any changes to the shipping environment.
 We will create a categorical variable that will help label anomalies.

 Click on "Types," and on the far right, under "Actions," select the pencil icon.